jasobs10/OnTap/README.md

 # OnTap

-Toasts is a social media platform for craft-beer enthusiasts.
+OnTap is a social media platform for craft-beer enthusiasts.
 It allows users to checkin to beers that thy are drinking, provide a rating and short review, and track the activity of other users.
 It is built using Ruby on Rails, Jbuilder, and a PostgreSQL database on the backend.
-The Front is handled by React.js and Redux(Flux).
+The Front is handled by React.js and Redux.

 OnTap is a web app inspired by UNTAPPD where beer lovers can share, rate and review beers and interact with other users.
 On the backend, it uses Ruby on Rails with a PostgreSQL database.
 The front-end is handled by React.js and Redux.